Today, we’re talking about free financial advice and really all financial advice.

 Take the time to interview prospective financial advisors to ensure they’re what you need.

 Review their experience and qualifications.
 Do they have a fiduciary duty?
-What are their certifications and their education?
+What are their certifications and education?
 And then make sure their expertise works for you.

 So, there you have it.